wjorgensen/wjorgensen/README.md

 Won 1st place of the Impact track at the CivicTech Hackathon @ Boston University.
 Collaborated with [s-alad](https://github.com/s-alad) and [CJCrafter](https://github.com/CJCrafter)

 ## [ZK Girlfriend](https://github.com/0xAndoroid/zkGirlfriend)
 Prove you have a gf at another school with a ZK proof.
 Made at the [Paradigm](https://github.com/paradigmxyz) Frontiers confrence.
+Collaborated with [s-alad](https://github.com/s-alad) and [0xAndoroid](https://github.com/0xAndoroid)